lucas-kacz/Starton_IDCar/README.md

 Specify the name of your team (the same as on the discord/gather), and tell us what you learned during this hackathon!

 The name of your team is : **IdCar**.
 We learnt a lot of things during this hackathon especially with all the conferences that were given.
-We saw most of them and they were very interesting (especially the ones that helped us in our project such as the Bnb chain workshop with Starton and the Solidity Workshop.
+We saw most of them and they were very interesting (especially the ones that helped us in our project such as the Bnb chain workshop with Starton and the Solidity Workshop).
 Starton got to be a very useful tool for our project as it made us save considerable amouts of time and test our smart contractss easily.

 We also learned a lot on how to organize ourselves to be the most productive given the short amount of time to carry out our ideas.
 Everyone in our team had a specific task and we made regular follow-ups to make sure that the production was going fine.